 Our strategy is to pursue profitable growth opportunities across market cycles and maximize total investment returns within the constraints of prudent portfolio management.
 We pursue profitable growth opportunities by focusing on disciplined underwriting and claims management, utilizing medical provider networks designed to produce superior medical and indemnity outcomes, establishing and maintaining strong, long-term relationships with independent insurance agencies, and developing important alternative distribution channels.
-We continue to execute a number of strategic initiatives, including: focusing on internal and customer facing business process excellence; diversifying our risk exposure across our markets; utilizing a three-company pricing platform in California with territorial multipliers; strengthening the linkage between pricing and class code performance; non-renewing under-performing business; and targeting attractive classes of business across all of our markets.
+We continue to execute a number of strategic initiatives, including: focusing on internal and customer facing business process excellence; diversifying our risk exposure across our markets; utilizing a three-company pricing platform; utilizing territorial multipliers in California; non-renewing under-performing business; and targeting profitable classes of business across all of our markets.